At Kimichi School we’re very proud to announce that we’ve passed our first Ofsted Inspection with ‘Good’ in every category.

 We're rethinking education here at Kimichi.
 In a good way.

-New independent secondary school specialising in music opening September 8th 2014.
-Cheaper fees than other independents, but the same quality you'd expect from such institutions.
+New independent secondary school specialising in music opened September 8th 2014.
+Cheaper fees than other independents, but the same academic quality you'd expect from such institutions.

 Is your child a budding musician?
 Plays an instrument already, or wishes to learn one?
 We're the only school in the West Midlands where every child is expected to play an instrument.
-Unlike other music specialist schools, we don't ask for auditions.
+Unlike other music specialist schools, we are non-selective.

 It's all about being part of something, whatever your ability.
 If you want to make music your career, we're also the place for you with links to the Birmingham Conservatoire and support from CBSO players as well as every amateur orchestra in the area and local musicians and music teachers.